 If you’re ever in DC check them out!

 What’s sweeter than candy?
 If you need a little something for the kids without the worry of gluten contamination try Smarties.
 The school house candy we all used to look forward to during Valentine pass outs.
+One of the best gluten free candy for kids.

 Now I have a sweet tooth.
 A really bad one.
 Growing up I ate pretty much popcorn, cookies, and candy bars.
 Not because I didn’t have one of the greatest cooking families in all of Georgia but my sweet tooth is scandalous.